k2-fsa/icefall/egs/librispeech/ASR/RESULTS-100hours.md

 ## Distillation with hubert
 ### 2022-05-27
-Related models/log/tensorboard is uploaded to: https://huggingface.co/GuoLiyong/stateless6_baseline_vs_disstillation
+Related models/log/tensorboard:
+https://huggingface.co/GuoLiyong/stateless6_baseline_vs_disstillation

-Following results are otained by ./istillation_with_hubert.sh
+Following results are obtained by ./distillation_with_hubert.sh

 The only differences is in pruned_transducer_stateless6/train.py.